-Once I started to do some research on these problems, one thing became apparent to me.
+Once I did some research on these problems, one thing became apparent to me.
 The chemicals within all of my products were definitely not helping my natural beauty!
-So I looked for solutions, ingredients to avoid, and searched for what I should be using instead.
+So I looked for solutions, ingredients to avoid, and searched for what to use instead.

-Over the course of this month, we will discuss several beauty tips that you can use for a more natural beauty routine.
-Today, I want to focus on which common ingredients you should avoid and why.
-Understanding this first will help the transition occur more smoothly, and give you insight to what conventional products actually contain.
+Over the course of this month, you will learn several beauty tips that you can use for a more natural beauty routine.
+Today’s focus is about which common ingredients to avoid and why.
+Understanding this first will help the transition occur more smoothly, and provide insight to what conventional products actually contain.

 Minimalist Beauty Tips: Ingredients you want to avoid!

-Just to be clear, this list does not include ingredients that are specific to person, diet, or sensitivity.
-This list is a general oversight into common ingredients found in conventional products that I highly encourage you to steer away from altogether.
+This list does not include ingredients that are specific to person, diet, or sensitivity.
+It is a general oversight into common ingredients found in conventional products that I highly encourage you to steer away from altogether.

 DEA is used to make products creamy or sudsy by adjusting the PH level of a product.
 It is commonly found in beauty creams and sunscreens.
 It can irritate the skin and eyes, and it can cause liver cancer and other precancerous concerns, especially with the skin and thyroid.
 [Source]

-From personal experience, once you cleanse your palette of chemical fragrances, it will be easier to distinguish real and natural smells from chemical fragrances.
+From personal experience, once you cleanse your palette of chemical fragrances, it is easier to distinguish real and natural smells from chemical fragrances.

 Petrolatum is basically mineral oil jelly.
-It is used to create a barrier on your skin and give your hair shine.
+It creates a barrier on your skin and give your hair shine.
 It is linked with cancer, skin irritation, and allergies, as well as being very bad for the environment due to slow degradation.
 [Source]

-So now that you have an idea of what harmful ingredients may be in your beauty products, I challenge you to look through your products to see which of these ingredients are included.
+So now that you know more about harmful ingredients put in beauty products, I challenge you to look through your products to see if any of these ingredients are in them.
 The first time I did this, I tossed out more than half of what I had.

-As we go through the month of November, my friend Sarah at Pretty Simple Ideas and I are going to share with you some green alternatives.
-It is going to be a month full of beauty tips that we both use, now that we have educated ourselves on the harmful effect of conventional products.
+As we go through the month of November, my friend Sarah at Pretty Simple Ideas and I will share with you some green alternatives.
+This month is full of beauty tips that we both use.
 We have some tricks up our sleeves, so be sure to stick around by subscribing via email!

-[You may have noticed that I left out a couple of ingredients… Come back Monday to see why I purposefully left them off of this list!
+[I left off a couple of ingredients from this list… Come back Monday to see why!
 See you then!]